Fadaramaja/Fadaramaja.github.io/README.md

 Revisiting pricing, introducing a discount strategy or optimising inventory could boost sales for Office Supplies.

+f.
 Manager Performance

 - Sales distributed among managers show Chris and Erin leading, while Sam lags.

 - Provides an opportunity to share best practices across the team.

+g.
 Time Trends

 - Sales and profits are on a consistent upward trend from 2010 to 2013.

 - Suggests strong business growth, but monitoring return rates is essential to protect margins.

+h.
 Order Priority

 - Sales are distributed across different priorities, but High Priority orders do not significantly outperform others.